sarpowsky/obss-competition/README.md

-# OBSS AI Image Captioning Challenge - 16th Place Solution
+# OBSS AI Image Captioning Challenge

 ## Achievement
 **16th Place** out of all participants in the OBSS Internship Competition on Kaggle